AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/sample-queries.md

 * the UUID for a Content Fragment, and for referenced Content Fragments or assets
 * the result is returned through the JSON property `_id`

-#### Sample Query for a Content Fragment of a specific Model using UUID reference {#sample-wknd-fragment-specific-model-uuid-reference}
+#### Sample Query for a Content Fragment of a specific Model using a UUID reference {#sample-wknd-fragment-specific-model-using-a-uuid-reference}

 The following query returns all content references by using `_id` and `_path`: